Click here to go straight to the curated PR media monitoring tools list. Updated 10.14.2022

 How Does Media Monitoring Services Work?

 Media monitoring is not a complex concept to understand.
 However, most PR pros I know aren’t technically savvy, so there’s a learning curve for adopting new PR software.
-Also, many of the media monitoring tools I have used in the past don’t have the greatest UI.
+Also, many media monitoring tools I have used don’t have the greatest UI.
 It takes hours of practice and repetition before you feel comfortable using it.

-Once the keywords are added, the next step is to identify the most appropriate news sources, which can include online news, broadcast, print, review sites, and in some cases, social media channels.
+Once the keywords are added, the next step is to identify the most appropriate news sources, including online news, broadcast, print, review sites, and in some cases, social media channels.

 Once the keywords and news sources are added, most media monitoring platforms will start tracking media coverage across each channel.